Parole for Cubans, Haitians, Nicaraguans, and Venezuelans: Wait times

 While initially some applications for sponsorship were being approved in a matter of days, wait times are typically many months to over a year.
 As of June 2024, a year and a half into the program, USCIS was still processing applications filed in January 2023, the first month of the program.

 According to USCIS data, over 1.8 million sponsorship applications had been filed as of July 2023.
 With a limit of 30,000 people per month, this represents five years' worth of applications.

 USCIS selects half the monthly cases to process on a "first in first out" basis, and the other half are selected randomly.

 The US Government, through the US Embassy in Nicaragua, continues to promote the CHNV Process as a "fast, simple, and legal" alternative to irregular migration.

 Scope of the program

 By the end of August 2024, about 530,000 migrants had entered the US; of these about 214,000 persons were from Haiti, 117,000 from Venezuela, 111,000 from Cuba, and 96,000 from Nicaragua.

 Pause and end of program

 In August 2024, the program was paused for three weeks due to a fraud investigation.
 The program was resumed on August 29, 2024, with additional security measures including fingerprinting of sponsors.
 After the program resumed, there were widespread reports of cancelled Travel Authorization documents and delays in the process.

-On January 20, 2025, Donald Trump ended the program by executive order.